Birth through the first year

 Be careful, consider the potential hazard of long cords that your Little One might get tangled in; also, be very considerate of small pieces that might cause choking.

 Give your little “Bundle of Joy” interesting things to look at and touch; for example, a piece of fruit (such as an apple) could serve multiple purposes.
 You could talk about the color, the shape, the weight, the texture, the fact that it has protective skin, that it can be eaten, that the taste is sweet, that it is nutritious, that it has a stem, which means it grows on trees, etc.

 Oftentimes your Little One wants you to know she wants your personal attention, that could be one of the reasons for crying, or the equivalent tantrum – don’t fall for that tantrum nonesense.
 The thing to remember is that a child will attempt many different tactics to achieve a desired result: he has a wide range of choices.
-On the other hand, you have complete control: use of the power of the parent with the two “friendly weapons,” at your disposal: discipline says “NO” (do it with a smile, that helps you relax and compose yourself) and love (think warm and smile).
-Don’t get rattled, just remember, you are in control: a good parent maintains control at all times — without anger or animosity (do it with a smile and relax: you are in charge).
+On the other hand, you have complete control: use of the power of the parent with the two “friendly weapons,” at your disposal: discipline says “NO” (do it with a smile, or that look of yours, that helps you relax and compose yourself), and love (you don’t have to smile, but you do want to think warm).
+Don’t get rattled, just remember, you are in control: a good parent always maintains control — without anger or animosity (do it sternly and relax: you are in charge).

 We know you can’t always provide personal attention; however, temporary involvement that titillates her imagination is a satisfactory substitute.
 Consider some of those hanging things above her crib, (they call them “mobiles”) as a temporary pacifier and attention-getter.
 Word of caution: be sure a mobile is out of reach because it can be dangerous if your Little One can reach them from her relaxed position.